Our Accountant and Tax Practitioner (SAIBA and SAIT Registered) takes care of all your Payroll needs ASAP.

 What is Payroll?

 The term payroll originates from the 1800s when employers would use a simple paper roll to list the employees, they needed to pay monthly wages to.
-Today, the term is used when referring to the procedures a company follows to ensure a worker has been fully enumerated.
+Today, the term is used when referring to the procedures a company follows to ensure a worker has been fully remunerated.

 Usually, if you have employees, payroll is compulsory and make things easier and structured.
 While it may seem like a relatively simple task, you may be surprised how difficult this process becomes once your business takes off.

-Yes, payroll helps you innumerate your employees accurately and on time, but it also helps you ensure that your business is compliant with employer requirements.
+Yes, payroll helps you remunerate your employees accurately and on time, but it also helps you ensure that your business is compliant with employer requirements.
 If you do not do your business’s Payroll, or if you do it inaccurately, your business may face compliance or tax issues in the future.

 PAYE is an acronym for pay-as-you-earn.
 Deducting and paying PAYE Tax to SARS is part of the Payroll process.